 My book Divided by a Common Language: Factional Conflict in Late Northern Song China was published by University of Hawaii Press in 2008.
 My co-edited volume Powerful Arguments: Standards of Validity in Late Imperial China, with Martin Hofmann and Joachim Kurtz of Heidelberg University, was published by Brill in 2020.
 Both books are explorations of how deep structures of language and rhetoric shaped ideas and institutions, and how unspoken assumptions determined what kinds of arguments would be most persuasive to specific audiences.

-I've also written two narrative chapters for Volume 5 of The Cambridge History of China, which sparked my interest in writing long-form narrative nonfiction, and am working on a chapter for the forthcoming Cambridge History of Confucianism.
+I've also written two narrative chapters for Volume 5 of The Cambridge History of China, which sparked my interest in writing long-form narrative nonfiction, and recently completed a chapter for the Cambridge History of Confucianism (coming in early 2026).
 Recently, I have been publishing research in global medieval history, especially comparisons between Song China and the Byzantine Empire.

-From 2017 to 2021, I served as the Editor of the Journal of Song-Yuan Studies, and I am currently the President of the Society for Song, Yuan, and Conquest Dynasties Studies.
+I served as the Editor of the Journal of Song-Yuan Studies from 2017 to 2021, and as President of the Society for Song, Yuan, and Conquest Dynasties Studies from 2021 to 2024.
 My research has been supported by external grants from the Fulbright Program, the American Council of Learned Societies, Heidelberg University, and the Institute for Advanced Study in Princeton, NJ.

 “Imaginaries of Empire and Memories of Collapse: Parallel Narratives in Southern Song and Byzantine Memoirs of Conquered Capitals.”
 In Political Communication in Chinese and European History, 800–1600, edited by Hilde de Weerdt and Franz-Julius Morche, 523–569.
 Amsterdam: Amsterdam University Press, 2021. (link)